-- their own, the APO's and each other's roles and responsibilities in relation to the CSP process, timeframes and costs - the application will be considered on its merits against the criteria for grant of a visa and may not be successful - · the CSP does not offer expedited processing - processing times vary and cannot be predicted (see A note about processing time) - the department does not provide reports on the progress of applications but communicates with applicants when the application is received, when information or action is required of them, and when a decision is made (see also Enquiries above) - the decision to refuse the grant of a Class XB visa is not merits reviewable.
+- their own, the APO's and each other's roles and responsibilities in relation to the CSP process, timeframes and costs - the application will be considered on its merits against the criteria for grant of a visa and may not be . successful - the CSP does not offer expedited processing . - processing times vary and cannot be predicted (see A note about processing time) . - Released by Department of Home Affairs the department does not provide reports on the progress of applications but communicates with . applicants when the application is received, when information or action is required of them, and when a decision is made (see also Enquiries above) - the decision to refuse the grant of a Class XB visa is not merits reviewable.